 But it never works.

-So instead of meeting with success, I direct my energy in too many unintentional directions and ultimately burnout and complete creative exhaustion around a process I used to love.
+So instead of meeting with success, I direct my energy in too many directions and ultimately burnout and which leads to me resenting doing things I previously loved to do.

 So based on my own experience combined with the growing research that we’re seeing around the increasing cases of burnout syndrome, I have some ideas for those of you who are pushing hard and getting nowhere but tired and disappointed.